Tetrakern/fictioneer-email-notifications/README.md

 ### Can I use other email sending services?

 Currently not.
 Implementing support for multiple email sending services is a lot of work, as each has its own unique requirements.
 Additionally, many services offer a meager free tier that is virtually useless, followed by a pricing model that can be quite expensive.
 MailerSend was chosen for its generous free tier, reasonable upgrade prices, and because they once offered 12,000 emails for free.
 Be happy if you got such a legacy account.

+### What is the benefit of email subscriptions?

+Compared to monetization platforms or community archives with their own dedicated email services?
+Independence.
+As convenient and easy as relying on these third-party distributors may be, it always leaves you at their mercy.
+If they decide to drop you for any reason, you could lose your entire support base in an instant.
+They might even decide to blackmail or censor you under the threat of cutting you off.
+As long as you have your subscriber list, you can always reach out to your supporters, even if it means contacting them one by one.